intermine/im-docs/docs/system-requirements/software/gradle/FAQs.rst

         classpath group: 'org.intermine', name: 'plugin', version: System.getProperty("imVersion") }

+If you look at the Plugin, you will see that it depends on InterMine specific packages, e.g. intermine-objectstore and bio-core.

+The `System.getProperty("imVersion")` by default is set to be `2.0.+` in your local `gradle.properties` file but you can change this.

 Where is InterMine code on my server?
 --------------------------------------------------------------------------------------------

-The JARs are here on your machine:
+The InterMine JARs are here on your machine:

 .. code-block:: bash